 - Loss of sensation in various parts of the body (depending on which level of the spine harbors the tumor)

 - Loss of bowel and/or bladder control

-Treatment Options for Spinal Metastases
+Treatment and Surgery Options for Spinal Metastases

 The appropriate treatment for metastatic spinal tumors depends on the type of tumor and its location within the spinal column.
 Though some spinal tumors may require surgical excision, many others can be treated with chemotherapy or minimally-invasive or non-invasive treatment methods.